 Martha Grover is an author, poet, artist and writing coach living in Portland, Oregon.
 She is the author of One More for the People (Perfect Day Publishing) and The End of My Career (Perfect Day Publishing).
 The End of My Career was a finalist for the Oregon Book Awards in creative nonfiction in 2017.
 Her work has also appeared in The Collagist, Switchback Journal and The Portland Mercury, among others.
 She has been publishing her zine, Somnambulist, since 2003.
 Martha is currently at work on a book of prose poems and essays about Catastrophe, Myth, and being a sick person in the 21st century.
 When she is not writing, Martha is making zines, coaching her writing clients, making art, and selling Real Estate.

 Martha's work deals with themes of family, childhood, place and work.
-Often humorous, never coy, Martha's work has been described by OBA Judge Maggie Nelson as " "In a style one might describe as raucously droll, Grover takes the decidedly mundane and rotates in the light of her dead-aim wit.
+Martha's work has been described by OBA Judge Maggie Nelson as " "In a style one might describe as raucously droll, Grover takes the decidedly mundane and rotates in the light of her dead-aim wit.
 Here’s one page in entirety, which combines a Lydia Davis-esque minimalism with Grover’s wry feminism: “I ask my father to read an article about male entitlement and emotional labor.
 ‘Can you just tell me what it says?’ he says.”
 The universe here sketched—punctuated by cleaning jobs, so-so sex, the toll of chronic illness, the growing seep of the internet into our lives—is both original and timely, and Grover is a curious, companionable guide throughout."

 Jeff Vandermeer, NYT bestselling author of Borne and the Southern Reach Trilogy tweeted: "I devoured Martha Grover's The End of My Career on the plane from Portland to San Francisco.
 Frank, funny, sad at times--beautifully observed.
 Basically, it doesn't matter what she writes, I'm gonna want to read it.
 She's that kind of writer."

 Martha is currently at work on a book of prose poems and essays about Catastrophe, Myth, and being a sick person in the 21st century.
 When she is not writing, Martha is making zines, coaching her writing clients, making art, and selling Real Estate.

 get in touch